How to Get an A in General Maths: 6 Tips to Get Good at Maths

 If you can’t add, multiply, divide and subtract quickly and without a calculator, you are wasting valuable seconds per question in an exam punching numbers into a machine.

-Learn them alongside school work.
+Try to relearn your multiplication tables alongside school work.
 You’ll start to notice your in-school skills improve because you now can do the arithmetic that you were doing on your fingers, or in the calculator in your head.
 This means you have more time to actually study the question and process that is required of you.

-In addition (pun intended), your confidence in Maths A goes through the roof when you know that you can do the multiplication that you struggled with initially, and it makes the subject a lot less stressful.
+In addition (pun intended), your confidence in General Maths goes through the roof when you know that you can do the multiplication that you struggled with initially, and it makes the subject a lot less stressful.